 - Cover the pastry with another sheet of parchment paper and lay another baking sheet on top.
 This will prevent the puff pastry from rising too much and give the pastry nice, flaky layers.

 - Bake for 35-40 minutes.
 Remove the top baking sheet and the top layer of parchment and bake for another 5-10 minutes, until the pastry is golden brown. (*Please read the note below abotu preventing your puff pastry from burning.)

 - Remove from the oven and let cool completely before assembly.

 - Lay one sheet of baked puff pastry on a serving dish and spread about a ½-inch thick layer of pastry cream evenly over the top.
 Layer another rectangle of pastry over the cream, repeat with another ½-inch thick layer of pastry cream and top with a third pastry rectangle.
 Press on the top of the Napoleon slightly just to evenly distribute the layers.

-- Slice each Napoleon into 6 slices, using a serrated knife. *TIP: Hold on to the sides of each pastry layer as you slice through it, sawing gently with the knife, allowing the knife to do the work of cutting through the fragile layers of pastry without pressing down too hard.
+To slice: Hold on to the sides of each pastry layer with one hand as you slice through the Napoleon gently with your other hand.
+A serrated knife works best.
+Use a gentle side to side motion to saw through the puff pastry, allowing the knife to do the work of cutting through the fragile layers of pastry without pressing down too hard.

 Amount Per Serving: Calories: 385Total Fat: 25gSaturated Fat: 7gTrans Fat: 0gUnsaturated Fat: 16gCholesterol: 129mgSodium: 209mgCarbohydrates: 32gFiber: 1gSugar: 11gProtein: 8g